xavysp/pix2pix_tf_keras/README.md

 * numpy

 # Issues
-* Memory ram leak in every interaction, it restarts with new epoch.
+* Memory ram leak in every interation, it restarts with new epoch.